Making your own lures is a great way to catch more fish and learn a new skill.

 Making a spinnerbait takes the difficulty up a small notch as we are now dealing with a more complex frame, potentially two blades and the addition of a skirt and swivel.
-That said, it is easily achievable and these instructions make the task straightforward, as does the video below.
+That said, it is easily achievable with a decent set of pliers and other basic tools.
+These instructions make the task straightforward, as does the video below.

 Making jigs and jig heads

-Making your own jig heads is a great way to save money as these are not cheap when bought commercially considering the materials are so cheap.
+Making your own jig heads to create great jigs for bass and other species is a great way to save money as these are not cheap when bought commercially considering the materials are so cheap.
 What we are doing here is creating the lead head with the hook inside it.
 This involves a bit of gear to safely melt the lead and pour into the molds, but it’s not too technical as can be seen here and below.